OpenWIS/openwis-documentation/_minutes/2017-03-22-OpenWIS-Steering-Committee.md

             2. ALL - Yes.
         19. JT - So in Rule 2.10, I've added a link to the Rules Supplement:
             1. Rule 2.10: Projects shall be governed according to the procedures defined in the [OpenWIS Project Governance rules supplement](http://openwis.github.io/openwis-documentation/rules2/2016-03-11-OpenWIS-Project-Governance.md).
-        20. JT - So is everyone content that we make all those changes to the website?
+        20. JT - So is everyone content that we make all those changes to the website in accordance with RESOLUTION-AM-2016-09?
             1. ALL - Yes.
             2. JT - Ok, pull-request #145 is merged and closed.
 Does GitHub regenerate the website straight away?
             3. PR - Yes, it takes a minute or two.